 1. Integration and inclusion in the political sphere with

-Member of the National Parliament of Finland, 2017 European Young Leader
+Green City Counsellor in Helsinki, former Member of the National Parliament of Finland, 2017 European Young Leader

 2. Transforming green energy with AI and robotics with

 Founder & Managing Director at Taqa Solutions, 2017 MENA Young Leader